Countering discrimination based on religion and protecting freedom of religion or belief in Europe

 of this right by everyone, without discrimination based on religious

-affiliation or on any other ground.
+affiliation or any other ground.

-to its
+concern.
+Referring to its

-Resolution 2447
+Resolution 2447 (2022) “Preventing

-(2022) “Preventing and combating antisemitism in Europe”,
+and combating antisemitism in Europe”, its

-Resolution 2457 (2022) “Raising awareness of and countering Islamophobia, or
+awareness of and countering Islamophobia, or anti-Muslim racism,

-Resolution 2069 (2015) “Recognising and preventing neo-racism”, the Assembly
+Resolution 2069 (2015) “Recognising

-considers that member States should step up efforts to prevent and
+should step up efforts to prevent and counter all forms of racism

-incompatibility between minority groups and European societies.
+minority groups and European societies.

 4. The Assembly notes that manifestations of religious intolerance